nb/wordpress-tests/README.md

-This is an alternative testing framework for WordPress.
-The goal is to build a framework which:
+## Rationale

+WordPress already has an automated [testing suite](http://unit-tests.trac.wordpress.org/).
+What you see here is an alternative testing framework, with the following goals:

 * is faster
 * runs every test case in a clean WordPress install